uisautomation/django-ucamlookup/README.rst

 property of the class and the id of the lookup group is stored in *lookup\_id*.

+It is important to say that this model is not used to cache relations between lookup users and lookup groups.
+These relations are always queried to the live lookup service.
+The model is only used to let the developer make relations between models that include lookup groups and cache the name of the group.

 Template macros
 ---------------

-Four macros are available to be used in a template: ucamlookup\_user, ucamlookup\_group, ucamlookup\_users, and ucamlookup\_groups.
+Two macros are available to be used in a template: ucamlookup\_users, and ucamlookup\_groups.
 These macros have javascript functions that will modify a html input tag to an interactive ajax box with interaction to the lookup service that will let the user use autocomplete and search for lookup users and groups.

 If you want to include an input box to let the user search and introduce a single user or a list of users, use the ucamlookup\_users macro.
-You should pass as parameters to the macro the html input tag *id* and if you want to let the user select one or more users with the parameter *multiple*:
+You should pass as parameters to the macro the html input tag *id* that you want to modify/use and if you want to let the user select one or more users with the parameter *multiple*:

 .. code:: python

         {% include 'ucamlookup_users.html' with input_tag_id="lookup_users" multiple=true %}

-and you will also have to include the following macro in the head of your template to load the js and css files associated.
+You will also have to include the following macro in the head of your template to load the js and css files associated.
 These macros require jquery if you want to include your own jquery library or you are already using it in your template use the parameter *jquery* to specify it.

 .. code:: python